AvaProtocol/OAK-docs/_docs/delegation-user.md

 date: 2022-10-03
 ---
 ## How to stake TUR
 This guide provides links and instructions for staking by delegating an existing Turing Network collator.
-See [Collator Overview](https://docs.oak.tech/docs/collators/) for instructions on setting up your own collator.
+See [Collator Overview](https://avaprotocol.org/docs/collators/) for instructions on setting up your own collator.

-_Please exercise caution when following links to external resources that are not maintained or tested by the OAK Network team!_
+_Please exercise caution when following links to external resources that are not maintained or tested by the Ava Protocol team!_

 ## Which wallet are you using?